Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Introduction

+{\it {\bfseries Discriminator Guidance (DG) in Diffusion Models}}: \citet{DMsbeatGANs21} and~\citet{CFG} use classifier gradients in conjunction with the score estimate of a diffusion model to improve the diversity of conditional image generation. \citet{DiscGuidance23} were the first to leverage the GAN discriminators, and showed that the score learnt at the time instant \(t\) in NCSN~\citep{NCSN19} could be improved by a correction term involving the SGAN discriminator gradients.
+Subsequently, \citet{pmlr-v235-naderiparizi24a,MinGuidance24,UnivGuidance} and~\citet{pmlr-v235-yang24h} have also explored discriminator guidance for superior coverage of the image manifold in diffusion, while~\citet{pmlr-v238-ekstrom-kelvinius24a} and \citet{kerby2024trainingfreeguidancediscretediffusion} combine DG with discrete diffusion models for molecular graph generation.
+However, these approaches typically either consider only the SGAN discriminator, or are unable to provide an explanation for the effectiveness of discriminator guidance when going beyond the SGAN setting.

-{\it {\bfseries Optimality in GANs}}: A major research focus in GAN optimization is on the optimality of the discriminator function.
-While~\citet{SGAN14} and~\citet{LSGAN17} considered a pointwise optimization of the discriminator,~\citet{SobolevGAN18,MonoFlow23} and~\citet{ANON_JMLR} consider a functional approach, and derived differential equations that govern the optimal discriminator, given the generator.
+{\it {\bfseries Unifying GANs and Diffusion Models}}: There has been a significant research focus on the optimality of the GAN discriminator function, with \citet{SobolevGAN18,DeconstructGAN20,HowWellGANs21,NTKGAN22,MonoFlow23} and \citet{ANON_JMLR}~considering a functional approach to derive the differential equations that govern the optimal discriminator, given the generator.
 Along another vertical,~\citet{WhatWGAN18},~\citet{WGANsFail21} and~\citet{WGANnotOT22} showed that, in practical gradient-descent-based training, the optimal discriminator is not attained.
-However, a similar in-depth analysis of the optimal generator in GANs is lacking.
-Existing approaches rely on an empirical evaluation of the generator~\citep{DeconstructGAN20}, analyze the convergence considering infinite-width network (infinite number of nodes per layer) approximations~\citep{NTKGAN22}, or derive constraints on the generator when the generator and discriminator are jointly optimized~\citep{HowWellGANs21}.
-While in most scenarios, the generator can be linked to minimizing the chosen divergence or IPM, the actual functional optimization has not been thoroughly explored. {\bf What does the closed-form optimization of the generator lead to in GANs?} In this paper, this is the gap in literature that we seek to answer.
+In the recent past, there has been a strong push to develop a unifying theory to explain GAN optimization, potentially leveraging results from flow-based approaches.
+For example,~\citet{MonoFlow23,DeepWFlow23} propose a unifying theory for all \(f\)-GANs under the umbrella of Wasserstein flows, while~\citep{fGANsScores23} link the generator optimization in SGANs to score-based sampling, and~\citet{UnifyingParticles23,DiffFlow23} formulate both GANs and score-based diffusion models as special cases of particle flows.
+While in most scenarios, the generator can be linked to minimizing the chosen divergence or IPM, the actual functional optimization has not been thoroughly explored.
+Motivated by the strong links between the guidance in diffusion and the GANs discriminator~\citep{DiscGuidance23}, and the equivalences between GAN training and Langevin sampling~\citep{UnifyingParticles23}, in this paper, we seek to answer the question: {\bf How does the closed-form optimization of the GAN generator link to discriminator guidance for diffusion?}